 Its astonishing reach may ultimately be its downfall, but for now, eBay remains the poster child for Internet success.

-For more information about eBay and related topics, check out the links on the next page.
+For more information about eBay and related topics, check out the links below.

 - eBay Developers Program: Tap into the eBay Platform

 - Fat Fingers - Web site where you can search for misspelled eBay listings

 - PC Magazine: 10 Hot eBay Tips